jensb/iphoto2xmp/README.md

  * Smart Album rules into a separate text file so they can be recreated in the target application (the structure is not decoded yet but can be looked at)

+Digikam 5.x might require selecting all images and performing an "Item > Reread Image Metadata" operation before all metadata is visible in the application.
+It also requires activation of reading from XMP sidecar files (and writing to them if desired).

 ## Post Mortem operations (Digikam 4+ specific)
 Some image properties cannot (properly) be converted into metadata suitable for XMP sidecar files.
 They must be